UrbsLab/heros/README.md

 heros = heros_trained.fit(X, y, cat_feat_indexes=cat_feat_indexes)
 ```

 Once trained, HEROS can be applied to make predictions on testing data.
-Users have the option to choose the learned rule-model to use; either (1) the entire Phase I rule population (2) the top Phase II model (automatically selected based on training performance), or (3) the top Phase II model from the model-pareto front (evaluated by either training or testing data).
+Users have the option to choose the model to use; either (1) the top Phase II model from the model-pareto front (selected based on maximizing testing performance, maximizing instance coverage, and, if possible, minimizing rule-count) - RECOMMENDED, (2) the default top Phase II model (automatically selected based on training performance), or (3) the entire Phase I rule population.

-Below is an example of the first option:
+Below is an example of the first option (RECOMMENDED):

 ```
 # Data Preparation